 Since then she has been a permanent member of Mike’s Crew, first on Holmes Inspection and then on Holmes Makes It Right, and Holmes & Holmes.
-She co-hosted Holmes: Next Generation on DIY US with her father and brother Mike.
+She co-hosted Holmes: Next Generation on DIY US and Holmes Family Effect on CTV (2021) with her father and brother Michael.

 In addition, Sherry also takes a key role in supporting The Holmes Foundation.
 The Holmes Foundation, started by her father Mike Holmes, was established to help skilled trades students get the education they need to become top professionals by offering Make it Right Scholarship and Bursary awards.
 Sherry supports and mentors young women and skilled trades and recently became an Ambassador for Habitat for Humanity’s Women Build.